The WISENT or European Bison

 Wisent do not make good display animals in Zoos, that's why you do not see many in small captive enclosures.
 Psychologically they get fed up with it quickly, and too boot they are more athletic than the American Bison and can jump a 6 foot fence with ease, or jump a 3 meter creek form a standstill!
 If they can get their nose over your handling facility fence, they will jump it.
 They also have a very strong herd instinct, and if your neighbour has bison next door, or you try and separate them from each other with a standard 5 foot barbwire fence, your Wisent will all be over there in a flash, over the fence.

 Bison in general travel quickly threw a handling facility, Wisent are the same.
 As far as hardiness, they are amazing, and without a doubt the most hardy animal I raise.
 We never pull the bulls, calves are always born in the spring and are smaller than a American Bison.
 The Wisent grow slower than American Bison, and some research says it takes them twice as long to reach the same body weight comparable to age.
-Personally, I have not seen that collation, but in defence of the Wisent, they literally eat half as much hay per day in the winter compared to the American Bison, as I have had both.
-Part of this I feel is the American Bison is strictly a grazer, in an forested environment like we have here, the Wisent naturally unitizes about 40% of its diet from browsing, so their digestive system must be that much better at breaking down roughage than one thinks.
-Very often during the winter i will see my Wisent walk away from the hay piles just to go browse in the willow flats and slews like a moose, utilizing habitat no other species I own touches, and they will stay there for days!
+Personally, I can believe this, but in defense of the Wisent, they literally eat half as much hay per day in the winter compared to the American Bison, as I have had both.
+Part of this I feel is the American Bison is strictly a grazer, in an forested environment like we have here, the Wisent unitizes a huge amount of its diet from browsing, so their digestive system must be that much better at breaking down roughage than one thinks.
+Very often during the winter I will see my Wisent walk away from the abundant hay piles just to go browse in the willow flats and slews like a moose, utilizing habitat no other species I own touches, and they will stay there sometimes for days!

 Wisent are predominantly a grazer, although they do actively browse on shoots and leaves.
 A adult bull will consume up to 50lbs of food in a day.
 They do better if they have access to drinking water all year long, but I have seen mine only drink once and awhile if they are out pawing and foraging during the winter months eating snow.